rai-project/raid/README.md

 ```

 4. Install the software dependencies using `glide`.
-    1. If you installed `glide` in step 2
+a.
+If you installed `glide` in step 2

 ```sh
         cd raid
         glide install
 ```

-    2. If you did not
+b.
+If you did not

 ```sh
         cd raid